senalbulumulle/dotfiles/README.md

 ## Updates

 ### new neovim configurations on senalvim i guess...

+### new color schemes of brown for the following configurations

+> soon!

+- kitty
+- hyprland
+- i3
+- dunst
+- i3bar
+- waybar